0install/0install-win/README.md

 - The directory `lib` contains pre-compiled 3rd party libraries.
 Their licensing conditions are detailed in `3rd party code.txt`.
 - The directory `doc` contains scripts for generating source code and developer documentation.
 - The directory `modeling` contains UML and other diagrams.
-- The directory `setup` contains scripts for creating a Windows Installer.
+- The directory `isntaller` contains scripts for creating a Windows installer.
 - The directory `bundled` contains a portable GnuPG distribution (Windows only) and an external solver (all platforms).
 - The directory `build` contains the results of various compilation processes.
 It is created on first usage.
 It can contain the following subdirectories:
   - Backend: Contains the libraries forming the Zero Install Backend.
   - Frontend: Contains the executables for the Zero Install Frontend plus all required libraries (including the Backend).
   - Tools: Contains the executables for Zero Install Tools such as the Feed Editor plus all required libraries (including the Backend).
-  - Setup: Contains generated ZIP archives and Setup EXE files.
+  - Installer: Contains the generated installers.
   - Documentation: Contains the generated source code documentation.

 `VERSION`, `VERSION_TOOLS` and `VERSION_UPDATER` contain the version numbers used by build scripts.